Oh In-hye: Career

 Oh started her actress career in 2011 in the film Sin of a Family.
-The same year, she gained public attention during the 16th Busan International Film Festival, due to her revealing orange "sexy" dress.
+The same year, she gained public attention during the 16th Busan International Film Festival, due to her revealing orange dress.
 In 2012, she was cast in a film Marrying the Mafia V, but this fell through.
 In July 2019, she launched a YouTube channel.

 Death

 On 14 September 2020, Oh was found unconscious at her home in Songdo International Business District, Yeonsu, Incheon.
 She was immediately brought to a nearby hospital, but died of cardiac arrest due to suicide.
 She was 36.